This feature article was first published in Allergic Living’s Fall 2013 magazine.

-The pediatrician got busy researching his symptoms, and was soon wondering if this could be eosinophilic esophagitis (or EoE for short), a rare and chronic condition where the esophagus can become badly swollen.
+The pediatrician got busy researching his symptoms, and was soon wondering if this could be eosinophilic esophagitis (or EoE for short), a chronic condition where the esophagus can become badly swollen.
 She referred the family to a gastroenterologist so Adam could have an endoscopy, an examination in which a tube with a camera is placed down the throat, allowing the doctor to take a look.

 While inflammation may be seen during this “scope”, several tissue biopsies are also taken and examined for increased levels of one specific culprit – the eosinophil.
 This type of white blood cell is not supposed to be in the esophagus, but it can infiltrate, leading to chronic inflammation, tissue damage and the eating and health issues that Adam was experiencing.
 Sure enough, he had elevated eosinophil levels, confirming the disease.

 Those dealing with food allergies are familiar with elimination diets, but Adam had to be taken back to an elemental formula diet, which provides essential amino acids but no potentially allergenic proteins.
 In other words, he was taken off solid food.
 Then slowly some solids were reintroduced.
 Ask Reidy what foods her son, now 8 years old, must avoid eating – and she pauses.
 It’s far easier to say what he can have.
 It’s about 20 foods, including meats, rice, potatoes, carrots, grapes, strawberries, corn, wheat and soy.
 She’s proud of those last ones: two top allergens are back in his diet.